-Guided meditation is simply practicing meditation with the help of a guide.
+Guided meditation is practicing meditation with the help of a guide.
 The guide can be a meditation teacher, a video, or a sound recording.
-Most guided meditations adhere to this general format: Your meditation guide will ask you to sit in a comfortable seated posture.
-You will then listen to your guide while they lead you through a series of relaxing visualizations.
-As you gradually relax and become more and more still, stress fades away, your mental chatter quiets down, and you are able to enjoy the present moment.
+Most guided meditations adhere to this general format: Your meditation guide will ask you to sit in a comfortable seated posture or lie down.
+You listen to your guide while they lead you through a series of relaxing visualizations.
+As you gradually become more still, anxiety starts to fades away and you are able to enjoy the present moment.

 Keys for a Successful Meditation

 - Time Management – Setting aside time for your meditation is one of the most important aspects of this practice.
-If you do not make conscious effort to setup a regular schedule to meditate, then the chances that you’ll actually practice are very low.
-This is nothing personal, but simply a reflection of our human nature.
-I recommend that you start with 5 minutes of mediation and slowly work towards longer periods of time.
-Ideally, it is great to meditate every day, but even a few times a week is better than none at all.
-Ultimately, it is up to you as to how often and how long you want to mediate.
-As with any personal development endeavor, it will require self-discipline and self-responsibility to accomplish the goal.
+If you do not make a conscious effort to setup a regular schedule to meditate, the chances that you will practice are very low.
+I recommend that you start with 5 minutes of mediation daily.

-- Quiet Atmosphere – In order to get the most from your meditation, it is best to immerse yourself in a quiet atmosphere.
+- Quiet Atmosphere – In order to gain the most benefit from your meditations, it is best to immerse yourself in a quiet atmosphere.
 It is easier to access that place of calmness within you when there are fewer distractions.
-If you can meditate in the same place, then all the better.
-When you practice meditation in the same room over and over again, the energy within the space becomes magnified and helps to support your meditation efforts on an ongoing basis.
+Meditating in the same room will support your practice and create a space of tranquility for you.

-- Being Present – Once you have set aside time to meditate and find yourself in a quiet place while seated in a comfortable position, allow yourself to be fully present in the moment.
+- Being Present – Once you have set aside time to meditate and placed yourself in a quiet location, allow yourself to be fully present in the moment.
 When you have completely surrendered to the NOW, you are giving yourself the gift to fully experience the benefits of meditation.
-If your mind is racing with anxious thoughts, imagine yourself placing all of your worries into an imaginary rock.
-Your problems will not magically disappear, but you can place them on temporary hold so that you can simply enjoy the moment.